 If Comfort Radiant Heating is capable of such work at the time of this writing, it is reasonable to assume that other companies will eventually be able to follow suit.
 Until that time, however, it will be wise for the general public to assume – unless proven otherwise by the company with which one is dealing – that retrofitting and compatibility issues may still arise.

-Some homeowners are intrigued by the concept of the heated driveway but wonder about the up-front cost (that is, what the price would be to have one installed).
-Just as important is the issue of the operating costs (see further below).
+Some homeowners are intrigued by the concept of the heated driveway but wonder about the up-front installation costs, as well as the operating costs.

-The exact cost to purchase a snow-melt system depends on many factors, including:
+The exact cost to purchase a snow-melting system depends on many factors, including:

 - What is the heat source for the heated driveway, hot water or electricity?
-Systems based on hot water tend to be more expensive.
+Systems based on hot water tend to cost more up-front, but they may save you money in the long run.
+Another factor to consider is that electric systems tend to be more maintenance-free.

 - The cost of materials varies from area to area, as it does for almost any construction project.